bredd/brandtredd.github.io/COVID-19/DataInfo.md

 <hr/>

-The program and information are [On Github Here](https://github.com/FileMeta/ReadAndConvertCovid19Data) and you can dowload the executable [Here](https://github.com/FileMeta/ReadAndConvertCovid19Data/releases)
+The program and information are [On Github Here](https://github.com/FileMeta/ReadAndConvertCovid19Data) and you can download the executable [Here](https://github.com/FileMeta/ReadAndConvertCovid19Data/releases)

 More details on how to use the program will be posted shortly.
 For now, understand that it's a command-line program and if you run it with the following command-line it will print the help text: